Music Leadership Certification Resources: The Triad

 Candidate, Sponsor, and Advisor

 By the time they are certified, candidates will have served no less than 4 years as a music leader in a Unitarian Universalist (UU) congregation/s.
 Candidates will complete the certification program in 3 to 6 years.
 During that time, candidates will show continued progress in certification requirements, as well as continue to meet the financial obligations of the program.
-Candidates will add to a portfolio of written materials, class assignments and other documentation of music leadership and professional growth.
+Candidates will add to a collection of written materials, class assignments and other documentation of music leadership and professional growth.
 Candidates who have been evaluated by the MLCC to have successfully completed the program will be awarded the status of Certified Music Leader by the Unitarian Universalist Association at the Service of the Living Tradition at General Assembly each June.

 The Sponsor is chosen by the candidate and the congregation, is someone who is a witness to the candidate’s work within the congregation, and works directly with the candidate in the candidate’s role as music leader.
 The sponsor should be able to serve as an advocate and help secure financial support for the music leader in the congregation.
 In addition to these responsibilities, the sponsor will help the candidate plan goals for the year; annually evaluate the candidate’s progress on these goals, the candidate’s learning process, and performance in the candidate’s role as music leader in the congregation; and recommend the candidate for Certified Music Leader status at the completion of the program.

 The Advisor will be an experienced music leader and long-time member of the Unitarian Universalist Musicians Network (UUMN), and will be recruited, trained and directed by the MLCC.
 The advisor will help the candidate plan goals for the year; advise the sponsor on how to be an effective advocate and communicate with the sponsor about the candidate’s work and progress in the program; annually evaluate the candidate’s progress on these goals, and the completion of coursework and portfolio requirements; and recommend the candidate for Certified Music Leader status at the completion of the program.
 The advisor will meet at least bimonthly with the candidate.